build-trust/ockam/README.md

 fmt.Printf("Chain ID: %s\n", ockamChain.ID())
 ```

-A runnable version of the above example can be found in the [example directory](example/01_hello_ockam.go).
-You may run it by calling:
+The above code is in the [example directory](example/01_hello_ockam.go); you may run it by calling:
 ```
 go run -mod=vendor example/01_hello_ockam.go
 ```

+### The Ockam TestNet

-**Note:** The Ockam Testnet is provided and maintained by the Ockam team to help you build and experiment with
+The Ockam TestNet is provided and maintained by the Ockam team to help you build and experiment with
 applications that interact with Ockam.
 The TestNet has no service level guarantees, may have intermittent availability,
 may be down for maintenance, and may be restarted at anytime.
-If your application needs a production ready network,
+If your application needs a production-ready network,
 please email the Ockam team at hello@ockam.io

 ## Register an Entity